A YouTube channel page is a shop window.

 1) Channel Art

-I often tell people not to get too hung up on the design elements of their channel and instead focus on content and its metadata.
+I often tell people not to get too hung up on the design elements of their channel.
+You get more bang for your buck focusing on content and its metadata.
 However, if you have the time or money you may as well go the extra mile and make it look gorgeous.

-The changes to the layout YouTube made back in February give even more real-estate to channel art so make sure your artwork takes full advantage.
+Recent changes to the layout YouTube give even more real-estate to channel art.
+So you’ve no excuse to not make sure your artwork takes full advantage.
 The updated specs and template can be found here.

 Make sure it conveys the tone and purpose of your channel and is inviting.
 You only get one shot at a first impression remember.

-For many of us, YouTube is simply a way of driving people to a destination, whether that?s a landing page, a homepage or social media profile.
+For many of us, YouTube is simply a way of driving people to a destination.
+This can be a landing page, a homepage or social media profile.

 Once you’ve done this, your links will appear as they do on my channel.